|Policy Number: 14.14

 This policy applies to all University locations and units, including all University extensions, satellite locations, and off-site campus units, both domestic and international.

-- Accountable Plan: The University of Arizona reimburses employees under the IRS Accountable Plan in which, expenses must have a business purpose, be adequately documented and submitted within a reasonable period of time.
+- Accountable Plan: The University of Arizona reimburses employees under the IRS Accountable Plan in which expenses must have a business purpose, be adequately documented, and submitted within a reasonable period.

 - Commercial Lodging: Includes any business enterprise that offers its services to the public and charges an advertised rate, including accommodations offered by online rental services such as Airbnb and VRBO and other offerings.